MrinalikaKarna/my-repository/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

+1. Provide the details of the user in the input form(name, age, weight, friends-should be at least one and can be more)
+2. The realtionship between the user and friends appear in a tree hierarchy structure on the right side of view

+## Assumptions

+1. Each user should have at least one friend.
+2. Every user has unique set of friends

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.